enkwolf/lovelace-filehost/readme.md

 # What?

-This project is my submission for the final task of Programmable Web Project course at University of Oulu.
-If you are unfamiliar with the course, consider this repository as a reference implementation for simplistic flask-to-redis file storage API.
-Otherwise, read on.
+This is a small API that will be integrated to the next version of the Lovelace learning environment ecosystem as a microservice for storing and sharing files between components of the system.